dotnet/orleans/Step-by-step-Tutorials/Running-in-a-Stand-alone-Silo.md

 }
 ```

-Now you should add reference to `Microsoft.Orleans.Server` NuGet package to your collection project and then in its project properties in Debug tab set the bin/Debug/OrleansHost.exe or bin/Release/OrleansHost.exe file as startup program for your collections class library.
-You also need to change the client gateway port in the `OrleansConfiguration.xml` file added to the collection project by `Microsoft.Orleans.Server` to match the gateway port specified in `DevTestClientConfiguration.xml`.
-Open `OrleansConfiguration.xml`, find the `ProxyingGateway` element inside its `Defaults` section, and change it to.
+Now you should add reference to Microsoft.Orleans.Server NuGet package to your collection project and then in its project properties in Debug tab set the bin/Debug/OrleansHost.exe or bin/Release/OrleansHost.exe file as startup program for your collections class library.
+You also need to change the client gateway port in the OrleansConfiguration.xml file added to the collection project by Microsoft.Orleans.Server to match the gateway port specified in DevTestClientConfiguration.xml.
+Open OrleansConfiguration.xml, find the `ProxyingGateway` element inside its Defaults section, and change it to.

 ```xml
 <ProxyingGateway Address="localhost" Port="30000" />